 As you can see, Wordfence indicated that this file was modified.
 This could mean it contains malware infused code.

-Click on Details to expand the view.
+Go to Details to expand the view.
 On the expanded view, you can see the filename and the path to find the file.

 Now access your site file using ftp.
 When connected, follow the path to locate the file and open it for editing.